aaronkao/community/README.md

 ## Motivation

 There are many libraries or collection of components for Pulumi out there.
 Most of them are made by needs of the individual companies and developers.
-Pulumi X aims to make a community where these libraries can be created, where opioniated configurations for Pulumi resources can be stored and discussed.
+Pulumi X aims to make a community where these libraries can be created, where opinionated configurations for Pulumi resources can be stored and discussed.

 ## Current libraries